MarkWattsBoomi/SearchFilterTable---NG/README.md

 Support for remembering the row that triggered an outcome and to bring that same row into view on any page on re-render.

-Only supports model data from a list NOT A SERVICE
+Supports model data from a list, a JSON string or a service(beta*)

-## Height

-Sets the display height of the table.

 Required !!